graezykev/designgreat/docs/progress-logs/15-DESIGN_TOKEN_REFACTOR_STORY.md

 ### The design-token-support Hydra

 Now came the real challenge.
-I needed to remove the dependency on `@designgreat/design-token-support` from `lib-web-ui`.
+I needed to remove the dependency on `@designgreat/design-token-support` from `lib-web-component`.
 This package had been providing theme utilities - functions to get theme class names, create theme configurations, work with CSS variables programmatically.